 Pubs and Places to Eat

-Dumfries & Galloway is famed for fine food, indeed the nearby town of Castle Douglas is known worldwide as Scotland's food town.
+Dumfries & Galloway is known for producing fine food, indeed the nearby town of Castle Douglas is known as Scotland's food town.
 Whether you are looking for an intimate meal for two, a hearty pub lunch, afternoon tea or just feel like having a takeaway, there's plenty of choice.
 Alternatively if you want to use our well equipped kitchens you can experiment with trying a range of local produce.

-We are grateful to our guests for helping to compile a list of their local favourites within a short drive of Kirkennan Holiday Cottages and a couple within walking distance.
+We are grateful to our guests for helping to compile a list of their local favourites easily accessible from Kirkennan Estate Holiday Cottages.

 With wonderful wildlife walks, charming coastal paths, short strolls and strenuous hill climbs, the landscape around Kirkennan Estate Holiday Cottages is a Mecca for those that enjoy outdoor pursuits.